 “Crickets!” said Faith.
 “I’m sure they’d like a cricket.”

 “Goodness.”
 The Heart covered their beak with their free wing.
 “I’ve left humanity with bad habits.
 So be it.
-Give me that cockroach.”
+Give me the roach.”
 They swept the roach under their robes.
-They returned the roach from their sleeve as a massive, elaborately-wrapped cricket.
+They returned the roach as a massive, elaborately-wrapped cricket.

 “Wow!”
 Faith tucked the cricket behind her ear.
-“How do I meet the Virgils?”
+“Now what?”

 “Hop in.”
-The Heart gestured to the region of reality in the wake of its feather.
-“I’ve prepared your arrival at their donation-box.”
+The Heart gestured to the yellow region of reality in the wake of its feather.
+“I’ve prepared your arrival on their island.”

 “Oh, geez.”
-Faith stepped with trepidation to the edge of the wing.
+Faith stepped to the edge of the wing.
 “Are you sure, Bug Bird?”

-Faith steamed from the green reality and snowed in a big heap on the white wing.
-The Heart of the Mountain helped her sculpt herself into a fox.
-“Did the Virgils help you understand my predicament?”
+Faith steamed from the green circle and snowed on the white wing.
+The Heart of the Mountain helped her sculpt into a fox.
+“Did the Virgils explain my predicament?”

 “Not really.
 We talked about giant robots more than anything else.”

-“Perhaps you were not ready for the highest revelations.”
-The Heart of the Mountain walked along the white wing.
-“In any case, you can see the wobble in the Wheel represents an imbalance of cosmic proportions.
-If the Chain was pulled now, the Wheel would warp so wildly the Mountain melts.”
+“Perhaps you were unprepared for the highest revelations.”
+The Heart walked along the white wing.
+“In any case, you can see the Wheel’s wobble represents a cosmic imbalance.
+If the Chain were pulled now, the Wheel would warp so wildly the Mountain melts.”

 “Ohhh.
-Well why didn’t you say so?”
+Why didn’t you say so?”
 Faith followed at the Heart’s right hand.
 “I can understand a Mountain melting.”

 Faith did.
-The wingtip was as smooth and thin as a rabbit’s velveteen ear.
+The wingtip was smooth and thin as a rabbit’s felted ear.

-“I need you to jump back into reality and wrap the wing across its breadth, then pop out the other side,” said the Heart, “again and again and again, each time adding a feathery spoke to the Wheel.”
+“Jump back into reality and wrap the wing across its breadth, then pop out the other side,” said the Heart, “again and again and again, adding feathery spokes to the Wheel.”

 “Seems easy enough,” Faith mumbled through feathers.

 “Stay away from the center.
-It might entrance you.”
-The Heart turned to leave, and Faith prepared to leap into the green ocean.
-“And,” remembered the Heart, “if the wingtip speaks, ignore what it says.
+It might entrance you, but touching it will scatter your consciousness across the cosmos.”
+The Heart turned to leave, and Faith prepared to leap into the green circle.
+“And,” remembered the Heart, “if the wingtip speaks, ignore it.
 It’s new here.”